openengsb/openengsb/README.md

 ==========================
 Execute "mvn install"

-Now run "mvn openengsb:eclipse" and import the projects into Eclipse.
-If you simply want to run the openengsb execute "mvn install openengsb:provision"
+Now run "mvn eclipse:eclipse" and import the projects into Eclipse.

+If you simply want to run the openengsb locate the archive at "assembly/target/openengsb-framework-\<version\>.zip", extract it and execute "bin/openengsb" or "bin/openengsb.bat".

-If you like to inlcude all connectors/domains too run "ect/scripts/submodulePull.sh" (or "git submodule update --init").
-Use "mvn install -Pfeatures" to build them and "mvn openengsb:eclipse -Pfeatures" to import them into Eclipse too.
+If you like to inlcude all connectors/domains have a look at https://github.com/openengsb/openengsb

 Scripts
 -------